zachpmanson/notes/notes/Archive/Lines.md

 >In ISO C, file handles (of type FILE) cannot be safely copied as their addresses may be magic

 [<cite>Wikipedia - Magic (programming)</cite>](https://en.wikipedia.org/wiki/Magic_(programming))

+---

+>You can't have art without resistance in the materials

+<cite>William Morris</cite>